 Picking the best EHS software solution for your company is a massive task.
 As a result, the journey from selection to implementation can span months.

 It’s no wonder, though.
 So many vendors promise the ultimate (and safest) solution.
-However, with little differentiation between softwares, it can feel like you’re wading through the EHS marketplace.
+However, with little differentiation between systems, it can feel like you’re wading through the EHS marketplace.

-In fact, independent analyst firm Verdantix found the overwhelming similarity of EHS software vendors leaves buyers confused.
+In fact, independent analyst firm Verdantix found the similarity of most EHS software vendors leaves buyers confused.

 First, we’ll ask why EHS software is essential for worker safety.
 Then, we’ll look at the recommended capabilities of the software, and how it fits with your company.
 Finally, we’ll discuss the best comparison websites to aid your search.

 First things first, what are the benefits of EHS software?

 In a nutshell, EHS software collects and manages a wide range of data on a company’s occupational health and safety and environmental impact.
 This data is analysed to provide incident insights, letting you put preventative measures in place.

 The software eases the management process by pulling together forms, workflows, notifications, dashboards, libraries and the data warehouse into one place, consequently improving transparency and performance.

 Lastly, and most importantly, configurable and flexible EHS software moves with any new health, safety and environmental compliance legislation.
 Also, it helps plan and document inspections and audits, so you’re never caught out.